 This worksheet is designed to help track sales for a fundraiser.
 The first column lists the items for sale, the second column lists the price of each item, and the third column shows the number of items sold.
 The fourth column will be used to calculate the total sales for each item.

 Understanding text data

 Text data can be a combination of letters, numbers, and punctuation.
 Names and addresses are both examples of text data.
-There are even some numbers that should be considered text data.
-For example, ID numbers and phone numbers.
+There are even some numbers that should be considered text data, like ID numbers and phone numbers.
 Because these numbers are not used in mathematical calculations, they should be treated as text.

-In Google Sheets, text data is aligned to the left of the cell.
-Also, the formatting of text data, including font type, style, color, and size, can easily be changed by using the tools on the toolbar.
+In Google Sheets by default, text data is aligned to the left within the cell.
+The formatting of text data, including alignment, font type, style, color, and size, can easily be changed by using the tools on the toolbar.
 Let's add some text to a cell, then practice formatting it.